Local storm chasers find monster storms in the Plains

-Now that it's feels like summer that also means we can start getting some strong thunderstorms: the types of storms that cause wind damage, hail, and even tornadoes.
+Now that it feels like summer, that also means we could start getting some strong thunderstorms -- the types of storms that cause wind damage, hail, and even tornadoes.

 "Tornadoes are terrifying, but when you see the formation process and you're at a safe distance, it's a beauty I can't describe,' says PA Storm Chaser Justin Selig.